8 Common Types of Flowers for Your Wedding

 1. Roses are a timeless choice.

 Roses are a classic for weddings as a symbol of both love and purity.
 While roses may be a bit traditional, there are over a hundred different types of roses.
-Each varying in color and size.
+Each varies in color and size.

 2. Anemone adds impact to your bridal bouquet.